 The building holds a current building warrant of fitness.
 Electrical equipment has been tested and tagged.
 All medical equipment has been serviced and calibrated.

-There is an approved evacuation scheme and emergency supplies for at least three days.
+There is an approved evacuation scheme, and the building is secure after hours.

 Te kaupare pokenga me te kaitiakitanga patu huakita | Infection prevention and antimicrobial stewardship